lsim/faderfox-editor/README.md

 - Encoder selection possible via EC4 push buttons
 - Numeric values can be set with EC4 encoders
 - Pause-screen-animation when left idle 😀

-#### Some planned features

-These may or may not materialize as this has been a hobby project and I may lose interest at any time 😀

-- Built-in sharing of groups/setups between users
-- More advanced macro functionality

 #### Drawbacks of the reimplementation
 Lack of battle hardening means you may encounter bugs.
 I haven't had time to test the editor extensively, so please report any issues you find.